tongchen-volatility/tongchen-volatility.github.io/README.md

 - Chen would like to talk/cooperate with all researchers/students who have common research interests.

 ## Research Interests
--  Financial Econometrics; Financial Engineering; Volatility/Covariance Matrix Modeling;
+-  Financial Econometrics; Financial Engineering; Volatility/Covariance Matrix/Correlation Matrix Modeling

 ## Positions
 - Associate professor, Department of Finance, School of Economics, Xiamen University, August 2024 - present